 Because the new Start screen is much simpler than Start menu was in previous Windows versions, there are no recently used programs and documents or Jump Lists available.
 This also means less configuration options and therefore less confusion.

-To pin an item to Start screen, find it using the new Search pane (keyboard shortcut Windows Key+Q) or locate it using Windows Explorer (keyboard shortcut Windows Key+E).
+To pin an item to Start screen, find it using the new Search pane (keyboard shortcut Windows Key+Q) or locate it using File Explorer (keyboard shortcut Windows Key+E).
 Right-click the program, application or folder and click Pin to Start.
 Touch screen owners should flick the item instead - touch and then drag down a little.

 In case you do not want an item to be pinned, right-click on its tile and select Unpin from Start.